contentauth/c2pa-python/tests/perf/README.md

 make memory-use-bench MEMRAY_ITERATIONS=1000 PERF_ARGS=--update-baseline
 ```

-If `leaked_bytes` stays flat compared to a 100-iteration run, there is no leak.
+If `leaked_bytes` stays flat compared to a baseline run or in a larger run (more iterations), there is no leak.
 If it scales with iterations, open `tests/perf/reports/<scenario>-leaks.html` in a browser to see which function is responsible.

 ### Reading the "Resident set size over time" graph (why memory looks like it climbs)

 The "Resident set size over time" plot (chart icon, top-right of the report) draws two lines.
-"Resident size" (RSS) is every page the OS counts as resident: interpreter, `libc2pa_c`, thread stacks, and pages the allocator holds but has not returned.
+"Resident size" (RSS) is every page the OS counts as resident: interpreter and pages the allocator holds but has not returned.
 "Heap size" is only the live tracked allocations.

 On the parallel scenarios the RSS line steps up and stays high.
 The threads each hold their own source, output, and `Builder` live at once, so RSS rises to cover that combined working set (the steps line up with the moments all threads overlap).
 The allocator then keeps those arena pages for reuse instead of returning them, so RSS plateaus at the high-water mark.